 Quick Intro to Monteverde, Costa Rica

-Now officially a canton, Monteverde was founded by a group of Quakers from the US, looking for a peaceful place to live in the 1950’s.
-They chose Costa Rica for having no army and that area for its fresh climate and excellent dairy farming.
+Monteverde was founded by a group of Quakers from the USA, looking for a peaceful place to live in the 1950’s so they chose Costa Rica as it no longer had no army.
+Then, they settled in Monteverde because of its fresh climate and excellent dairy farming.
 Additionally, they set aside a large tract of land for conservation which is now the Cloud Forest Biological Reserve.

 Selected by popular vote as one of the wonders of Costa Rica, Monteverde is also one of the places to see in the world before it disappears.
 The cloud forests are highly vulnerable and sensitive to any climate changes.